Skip to content

 "I love fishing and I want to help protect nature," he said while grabbing a pair of rubber boots and waders provided by the society.

-As the volunteers arrived and geared up, Nolan outlined the morning's game plan – building a riffle crest with cobble gravel stones to support chum salmon spawning and covering up an eroded portion of the stream bank with coconut fibre mat to keep sediment and silt off the creek.
+As the volunteers arrived and geared up, Nolan outlined the morning's game plan – build a riffle crest with cobble gravel stones to support chum salmon spawning and cover up an eroded portion of the stream bank with coconut fibre mat to keep sediment and silt off the creek.

 The 8-kilometre-long Bowker Creek starts at the University of Victoria campus and flows down to Oak Bay, Victoria and Saanich.